codefellows/seattle-ops-201d2/class-09/README.md

 #### Describe and Define

-- Baseline
-- Backup
-- Recovery
-- System Image
-- System Restore
+- Standard operating procedure (SOP)
-- OVA
+- Office 365
-- Snapshot
+- Exchange

 #### Execute

-- Analyze, initialize, and terminate system processes using Powershell
+- Retrieve system logs using Powershell
-- Create snapshots in Virtualbox
-- Export and import OVA system images in Virtualbox
-- Use imaging, backup and recovery tool Veeam
-- Operate Windows Recovery
+- Communicate technical information effectively and efficiently
+- Communicate technical issues to non-technical users
+- Design fillable PDF forms to facilitate a business process or SOP
+- Create a process flowchart to represent a business process or SOP
+- Follow and develop new SOPs
+- Support and operate **Microsoft Office Suite** and **Office 365**
+- Configure Microsoft Outlook email client for a new user

 ## Today's Outline

 - Discussion
-- Demo 09(a) Powershell Challenge
+- Demo 08(a) Powershell Challenge
-- Lab 09(a) Powershell Challenge
+- Lab 08(a) Powershell Challenge
-- Lecture 09(b) System Imaging and Recovery
+- Lecture 08(b) Workstation Configuration
-- Demo 09(b) System Imaging and Recovery
+- Demo 08(b) Workstation Configuration
-- Lab 09(b) System Imaging and Recovery
+- Lab 08(b) Workstation Configuration